-To find books, both print and electronic, in Converse's Mickel Library, go to our Discovery Service, type your terms in the search box, and select "Converse Catalog"; to find borrow-able books in South Carolina college/university libraries, go to our Discovery Service, type your terms in the search box, and select "PASCAL Delivers":
+- To find books, both print and electronic, in Converse's Mickel Library, go to our Discovery Service, type your terms in the search box, and select "Converse Catalog"; to find borrow-able books in South Carolina college/university libraries, go to our Discovery Service, type your terms in the search box, and select "PASCAL Delivers": - "monumental sculpture"

-- women and (advertising or marketing) - "human resources" and (grocer or supermarkets) - To find books in libraries throughout the U.S., use WorldCat. - To find additional ebooks, use the library's Discovery Service and select "Articles, Books, and More."
+- (postmodern or concept) and art - To find citations to books in libraries throughout the U.S., use WorldCat.
+Generally, these books are also borrow-able through our Interlibrary Loan service (see below). - To find additional ebooks, use the library's Discovery Service and select "Articles, Books, and More."
 Then limit your search to "Books" as the "Resource Type" (note: in addition to ebooks, you'll also retrieve print books held in Converse's library.)